HH 16x5.3 [M3] / N38 - through hole magnetic holder

 Shopping tips

-Advantages as well as disadvantages of neodymium magnets NdFeB.
+Advantages and disadvantages of neodymium magnets NdFeB.

-- They do not lose their strength (of the magnet).
+- They do not lose power over time.
 After approximately 10 years, their power decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic field extremely well,
+- They are highly resistant to demagnetization by external magnetic field,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

 - They have very high magnetic induction on the surface of the magnet,

-- The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which expands the range of their possible uses.
+- Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a strong impact.
+- They are fragile when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-Magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

 Dust and powder from neodymium magnets are flammable.